 About the course

-Tuberculosis is the leading infectious disease killer and the ninth cause of death globally, affecting close to 11 million people a year with 1.4 million deaths.
-Multidrug-resistant TB affects half a million people annually and is a growing threat to public health and a significant obstacle to the elimination of this scourge to humanity.
+Tuberculosis (TB) is the leading infectious disease killer and the ninth cause of death globally, affecting close to 11 million people a year with 1.4 million deaths.
+Multidrug-resistant TB affects half a million people annually and is a growing threat to public health and a significant obstacle to the elimination of this disease.

-This new programme will provide a comprehensive overview of Tuberculosis with an emphasis on prevention, diagnosis, and management of drug-susceptible Tuberculosis.
-The programme has been developed for trainees and consultants in infection specialities and respiratory medicine; it can also be taken by TB nurses and public health workers, and practitioners with experience in Tuberculosis.
+Our programme will provide you with a comprehensive overview of TB with an emphasis on prevention, diagnosis, and management of drug-susceptible TB.
+It has been developed for trainees and consultants in infection specialities and respiratory medicine; it can also be taken by TB nurses and public health workers, and practitioners with experience in Tuberculosis.

-The programme is delivered via distance learning, allowing students to study at their own pace and in their own time.
-It will provide an excellent structured learning platform for trainees and specialists to develop their skills in this area.
-Leading experts deliver lectures in the field, with the same lecturer offering tutorials one-week post release of the talk.
+The programme is delivered online, allowing you to study at your own pace and in your own time.
+It provides an excellent structured learning platform for trainees and specialists to develop your skills in this area.
+Leading experts deliver lectures in the field, with the same lecturer often offering tutorials one-week post release of the talk.

-Queen Mary University of London and Barts Health have an excellent reputation in Medicine and Tuberculosis (TB), with active research and teaching programmes in each.
-Barts Health NHS Trust caters for a large part of East London and treats the largest number of Tuberculosis patients in Western and Central Europe, seeing 10% of national TB cases.
+The Faculty of Medicine and Dentistry (Queen Mary University of London) and Barts Health have an excellent reputation in Medicine and TB, with active research and teaching programmes in each.
+Barts Health NHS Trust caters for a large part of east London and treats the largest number of TB patients in Western and Central Europe, seeing 10 per cent of national TB cases.